Edictum

 AI Assistance

-This guide covers how to test whether your contracts hold up against adversarial agent behavior.
+This guide covers how to test whether your rulesets hold up against adversarial agent behavior.
 It includes four test scenarios, results from three different LLMs (GPT-4.1, DeepSeek, Qwen3), and instructions for writing your own adversarial tests.

 Test Scenarios

-1. Retry After Deny
+1. Retry After Block

 - id: block-env-reads